lourthhallishma/aifashionstylist/README.md

 ---

-## ✨ Features
+## Features

-- 🧠 **Deep Learning Classification** — Uses a CNN trained on Fashion MNIST to classify images into 10 fashion categories.
+- **Deep Learning Classification** — Uses a CNN trained on Fashion MNIST to classify images into 10 fashion categories.
-- 👚 **Style Recommendations** — Get smart outfit suggestions for each clothing item.
+- **Style Recommendations** — Get smart outfit suggestions for each clothing item.
-- 🎨 **Simple, Responsive UI** — Built with Gradio for an accessible and modern web interface.
+- **Simple, Responsive UI** — Built with Gradio for an accessible and modern web interface.
-- ☁️ **Deployed on Hugging Face Spaces** — Easily accessible, no installation needed.
+- ☁**Deployed on Hugging Face Spaces** — Easily accessible, no installation needed.

 ---